FAQ

 Can speed reading and photoreading help people with dyslexia

 Since teaching speed reading and photoreading we have discovered that it is a particularly effective method for dyslexics.
 These methods encourage one to access thoughts in the order in which they come, which suits the dyslexics’ way of thinking.
-We have found that with this method usually for the first time in their lives the dyslexic is the first to finish the set exercises in the class.
+We have found that with this method usually for the first time in their lives, the dyslexics are the first to finish the set exercises in the class.

 In addition to speed reading and photoreading we utilize many other methods to help with dyslexia including those of Ron Davis, the author of ‘The Gift of Dyslexia’, Educational Kinesiology, Emotional Freedom Technique (EFT), Brain Gym and many other Accelerated Learning strategies.